AguaClara/UASB/UASB_Manual_Spring2018.md

 ## 2018 EPA Expo in Washington, D.C.

-On April 7 and 8, members of the UASB team Ananya Gangadhar and Jennifer Jackson presented the Phase 1 UASB work at the EPA's National Sustainable Design Expo.
+On April 7 and 8,  UASB team members Ananya Gangadhar and Jennifer Jackson presented the Phase 1 UASB work at the EPA's National Sustainable Design Expo.
 The Expo was part of a larger event, the USA Science and Engineering Festival at the Walter E. Washington Convention Center in Washington, D.C.
 Ananya and Jennifer, along with Professor Ruth Richardson and other AguaClara members, presented the current UASB Reactor design.

 ![UASB_EPA_expo](/Images/EPA_Expo.jpg)